 Location: Floor of lateral ventricles/roofs of third and fourth ventricles

 Functions: Production and secretion of CSF, forming a blood-CSF barrier, secretion of various growth factors, facilitate the brain development, protection from harmful toxins and microbes

-Basal cisterns (hypophysial cistern, chiasmatic cistern, cistern of lamina terminalis)
+Basal cisterns: Hypophyseal cistern, chiasmatic cistern, cistern of lamina terminalis

-Lateral cisterns (olfactory cistern, cisterns of lateral cerebral fossa, central sulcus)
+Lateral cisterns: Olfactory cistern, cisterns of lateral cerebral fossa, central sulcus, cistern of central sulcus

-Dorsal cisterns (quadrigeminal cistern, pericallosal cistern, cistern of transverse fissure)
+Dorsal cisterns: Pericallosal cistern, cistern of transverse fissure